-Using Triphala as a weight loss herbal supplement has has many health benefits that that can can help help you lose weight as well as and manage cholesterol levels.
+Using Triphala as a weight loss herbal supplement has many health benefits that can help you lose weight as well as manage cholesterol levels.

 3. If you want to use Triphala for weight loss - 3 different ways to take it (pick only one):

 - Use 2 tablets in a glass of water 30 minutes before breakfast and lunch.

 - Have one tablet with tomato juice or ginger tea during the day.